kmn01/APEX/docs/Project_Description.md

-# APEX: Adaptive Planning and Execution System for Multi-Agent Strategic Orchestration
+# APEX: Adaptive Planning EXecution for multi-agent warehouse orchestration

 ## Overview
-APEX (Adaptive Planning and Execution System) is a hierarchical multi-agent planning system for warehouse logistics research.
+APEX (**Adaptive Planning EXecution**) is a hierarchical multi-agent planning system for warehouse logistics research.
 It coordinates a fleet of heterogeneous robot agents (picker, carrier, sorter) across a strategic planning layer and a tactical execution layer, with a domain adapter translating abstract tasks into concrete warehouse instructions (shelf IDs, conveyor segments, loading bays).

 The system is designed as a practical research substrate for symbolic planning, search-augmented assignment, and disruption recovery in dynamic environments.